clearplaid/liri-node-app/README.md

     * Venue location
     * Date of the Event (LIRI uses moment to format this as "MM/DD/YYYY")
   * LIRI will console log confirmation to the terminal/bash window

+### User command only passed into LIRI will Output like this:
+There is a default artist programmed to still output if no errors.
 <img src="https://github.com/clearplaid/liri-node-app/blob/master/images/concert-no-arg.PNG" alt="concert-this-no-arg" style="width:200px;"/>

+### User command and parameter passed into LIRI will Output like this:
+notice both the terminal and the log.txt will output data to the respective area.
 <img src="https://github.com/clearplaid/liri-node-app/blob/master/images/concert-args.PNG" alt="concert-this-arg" style="width:200px;"/>